tiepdotme/joebuhlig.com/_posts/2015-02-20-Recurring Checklists in Evernote.md

 ---
-title:  "Put Distractions in Their Place"
+title:  "Recurring Checklists in Evernote"
 date:   2015-02-20
 categories: blog
 tags:
 - distractions
 - life
 permalink: /recurring-checklists-in-evernote/
-image: /assets/posts/Put-Distractions-In-Their-Place.jpg
+image: /assets/posts/Recurring-Checklists-in-Evernote.jpg
 ---

 We have everything at our fingertips.
 We can look something up instantly and connect with almost anyone at any time.